trussworks/react-uswds/docs/contributing.md

 ## Development & Release Workflow

 Because this project exports a library that will be used by other projects, it is important to make sure that updates follow a set of standard practices, and new versions are tagged with an accurate description of changes.
 In order to ensure this, we use the following standards:

+### Pull request standards

+We use dangerjs to enforce several pull request standards, including:

+- Changes to package source code should include changes to tests
+- New src/components files should include changes to storybook
+- App changes should include a CHANGELOG entry
+- Package dependency changes should include `yarn.lock` updates and `yarn audit` outputs

 ### Branching model